nateliu76/Algs4_API/README.md

 # Algs4_API

-Coming soon...

-Improved binary search
+Improved binary search with functions similar to that of a BST

-Dijkstra's SP with undirected graph
+Dijkstra's SP in undirected graph

 Pairing Heap

+Pairing Heap with index

 Eulerian path / cycle in undirected graphs

+Eulerian path / cycle in directed graphs

+Range Minimum Query using Cartesian Tree